AlternativeFFFF/Alt-F4/submissions/Combinator Memory/ANT-combinator-computer-submission-draft.md

 &emsp;There's one more thing that can be done to make this memory system more efficient.
 Suppose the processor needs to be able to store a simple boolean (AKA true/false) value.
 This data on its own should ideally take up only 1 bit of memory.
 If this value were to be stored in our fancy new RAM system, the processor would need to set aside 31 additional bits.
 A typical x86 processor only needs to set aside 7 bits.
 The reason for this large discrepancy is because data is being stored as huge, individual 32-bit numbers.
 Setting these to just `1` or `0` is a massive waste of potential memory space.

 &emsp;So, what do can be done about that?
-Well, it should be possible make a system that divides up the memory into fourths, then only modifieds the bits in the memory that the processor cares about.
+Well, it should be possible to make a system that divides up the memory into fourths, then only modifies the bits in the memory that the processor cares about.
 Additionally, the system should still have the ability to store these values in their larger 16-bit and 32-bit counterparts.

 {%include image.html src='https://i.imgur.com/awm1B2v.png' alt='You're gonna have to get used to the MS Paint drawings here.' caption='Divvying up our 32-bit numbers into individual 8-bit (byte) segments.'%}

 {%include image.html src='https://i.imgur.com/l310QwP.png' alt='I think it's alive.' caption='The tool used to do that.
 Officially called the "RAM Interfacer."'%}

 &emsp;This is not an easy task.
-Since the way Factorio stores its values cannot be edited direcrly, the system needs a tool that is able to convert the "dynamic" signals that are being sent into "raw" signals that the RAM can actually store.
+Since the way Factorio stores its values cannot be edited directly, the system needs a tool that is able to convert the "dynamic" signals that are being sent into "raw" signals that the RAM can actually store.
 Typically RAM doesn't have this kind of problem, but building things in Factorio presents its own challenges.

-&emsp;In a nutshell, the interfacer creates what's called a "bitmask" (ex. `11110000`) that can be used to filter out the digits that the system cares about.
-This can be done by applying a "logical and" to both a number and the bitmask, which then only outputs the values that weren't masked.
-For instance, if the interfacer were to apply the mask of `11110000` to the value `10101010`, the resultant would be `10100000`; the last digits being cut off by the mask.
-The interfacer uses these masks to get rid of the bits that the processor want to override, then adds in the new, overriding bits.
+&emsp;In a nutshell, the interfacer creates what's called a "bitmask" (for example `11110000`) that can be used to filter out the digits that the system cares about.
+This can be done by applying a "logical AND" to both a number and the bitmask, which then only outputs the values that weren't masked.
+For instance, if the interfacer were to apply the mask of `11110000` to the value `10101010`, the result would be `10100000`; the last digits being cut off by the mask.
+The interfacer uses these masks to get rid of the bits that the processor want to override, and then adds in the new, overriding bits.

 &emsp;What's much more important to address is how it's used.
-The interfacer takes in the standard three signals '\[D\]ata', '\[W\]rite', and '\[A\]dress' with one additional signal: '\[S\]ize.'
+The interfacer takes in the standard three signals: '\[D\]ata', '\[W\]rite', and '\[A\]dress', with the additional signal '\[S\]ize.'
 Size determines how much memory (in bytes) the processor want to allocate to the value being sent in.
 The address signal now points to the new "subaddresses," with an address of '0' accessing the first raw memory cell and an address of '4' accessing the second raw memory cell.
 When the size signal is set to greater than 1, the interfacer knows to access *more than one* of these subaddresses at a time.

 &emsp;An example would be helpful.
 Suppose that the RAM has a raw cell in each of the following states.
 Each number signifies a new subaddress.
 Remember that these subaddresses are only 8-bits, so they can store a value no more than 255.